Palestine–United States relations: History

+The US presence in Palestine began as early as the 19th century.
+In 1844, the US State Department opened a consulate in Jerusalem, which became the primary point of contact with the local population.
+In the 19th century, many Americans traveled to the Holy Land for religious or cultural reasons, including Mark Twain.
+In the 1880s, an American Colony was established in Jerusalem, led by the religious utopian Horatio Spafford.

 The PLO, established in 1964, did not receive official recognition from the U.S. government.
 However, an unofficial PLO Information Office opened in New York in 1964.
 Sadat Hassan, Permanent Representative of Yemen to the United Nations ran the office until it closed in 1968.

 On 1 May 1978, the PLO was allowed to open the Palestine Information Office (PIO) in Washington, D.C.
 The PIO was registered with the Justice Department as a foreign agent.
-In 1987, the United States Congress adopted the Anti-Terrorism Act, which declared the PLO a terrorist organization, with a consequential ban on assisting it in any way, and the government ordered the closure of the PIO.
+The 100th United States Congress adopted the Anti-Terrorism Act of 1987, which declared the PLO a terrorist organization, with a consequential ban on assisting it in any way, and the government ordered the closure of the PIO.
 The PIO appealed to the courts, but their objections were rejected.

 In 1988 a presidential waiver was issued to allow contact with the organization.
 A PLO office was reopened in 1989 as the Palestine Affairs Center.
 The PLO Mission office in Washington, D.C. was opened in 1994.
 Following the establishment of the Palestinian National Authority in 1994 under the Oslo Agreement, the PLO office was renamed the PLO Mission to the United States.

 On 20 July 2010, the United States Department of State agreed to upgrade the status of the PLO Mission in the United States to "General Delegation of the PLO".
 The PLO Mission Office was ordered closed in October 2018.